indrayam/wasm-hackathon/README.md

 - **2002:** Mozilla Firefox launched
 - **2005:** Ajax term coined!
 (XHR Requests explained!)
 - **2008:** Google Chrome launched
-- **2011 till date:** No surprise, Web Standards especially HTML5/CSS3, ECMAScript standardization gets back on track
+- **2011 till date:** With Google Chrome and Mozilla Firefox dominating the browser wars, Web Standards especially HTML5/CSS3, ECMAScript standardization gets back on track
 - **2010s till date:** JavaScript is the lone ECMAScript "dialect" standing.

-  - Corollary: _Being a dynamic language, JavaScript is incapable of certain kinds of optimizations_ that were possible in other languages suchas C or C++.
+  - Corollary: Being a dynamic language, JavaScript is **incapable of certain kinds of optimizations** that were possible in other languages suchas C or C++.
 There were simply limits on what was going to be possible from a language-performance perspective.
-  - Corollary: _Rise of the (JS) Compilers!_ and _Rise of New Languages (CoffeeScript, Dart, TypeScript, Flow, ClojureScript, etc.) that Transpiles to JavaScript_
+  - Corollary: **Rise of the (JavaScript) Compilers (Google v8, SpiderMonkey, JavaScriptCore/Webkit and Chakra)!** and **Rise of New Languages** (TypeScript, ClojureScript, etc.) and Transpilers that convert to JavaScript
-  - Corollary: _JavaScript continues to act as the assembly language of the Web!_
+  - Corollary: **JavaScript continues to be THE assembly language of the Web!**

 - **2011:** Google launches Native Client (NaCl).
 The idea was to provide near-native execution speed in the browser while running in a limited privilege sandbox for safety reasons.
 Think, ActiveX, but with some real security this time :wink: The initial focus was on C and C++ as source languages, but because it was based upon the LLVM compiler toolchain, it would be possible to support additional languages that could generate the LLVM IR.
 - **2013:** Mozilla launches `asm.js` keeping their focus on JavaScript.
 Why?
 By this time, the browser ecosystem was already advancing to make 2D and 3D graphics, audio handling,hardware-accelerated video and more available in standards-based, cross-platform ways.
 The idea was that operating within that environment would allow applications to use any of those features which were defined to be invoked from JavaScript.
 The JavaScript engines were efficient and had robust sandboxed environments that had undergone significant security audits so no one felt like starting from scratch there. **The real issue remained the inability to optimize JavaScript ahead-of-time (AoT) so runtime performance could beimproved even further.**